Torrens University Australia: Sydney and Blue Mountains

-There are three campuses in the Sydney region.
-These campuses include the Ultimo campus and Surry Hills, and the Blue Mountains campus on the outskirts of metropolitan Sydney.
+There are two campuses in the Sydney region.
+These campuses include the Surry Hills and the Blue Mountains campus on the outskirts of metropolitan Sydney.
 The Blue Mountains campus is located in the suburb of Leura, adjacent to Katoomba.
 The campus is home to Torrens University's Practical Learning Centre, simulated hotel environment where students learn hotel management as part of their practical development.
-The Ultimo campus is a home for the Design & Creative Technology students, while its newest campus, Surry Hills Campus, is home to students from all other faculties, as well as the Torrens University Language Centre, and just minutes away from Sydney’s Central Train Station.
+The Ultimo campus has merged with Surry Hills Campus, bringing the home for Design & Creative Technology students to Surry Hills.
+The Surry Hills Campus continues to be home to students from all other faculties, as well as the Torrens University Language Centre, located just minutes away from Sydney's Central Train Station.

 Auckland, New Zealand

-Media Design School is a state-of-the-art, purpose-built property in the heart of Auckland’s thriving Wynyard Quarter.
-Media Design School offers a range of courses in design and creative technology.
-As the only education provider with a presence in New Zealand’s Innovation Precinct, students learn in the epicentre of the tech industry, with exciting networking and collaboration opportunities right on the doorstep.

-Suzhou, China

-This campus is home to BMIHMS at Torrens University Australia, operated as a joint venture with Suzhou Tourism and Finance Institute.
-This campus is in close proximity to Shanghai, and offers training in restaurant service, front office management, guest relations and housekeeping.